Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Food & Nutritional Supplements

-Manufacture of food and nutritional supplements is regulated by the FDA and the federal level and by states at a local level.
-Food manufacturing facilities require registration, inspection and approval.
+Manufacture of food and nutritional supplements is regulated by the FDA at the federal level and by states at a local level.
+Food manufacturing facilities require registration, inspection, and approval.

 Label: Label requires the identity, net weight, name and address, and ingredient declaration, as well as nutritional information and various other things.

 Additional: There are many, many regulations covering food and nutritional supplement manufacturing and marketing.
-Before manufacturing any type edible or ingestible product, be sure you know what local, state and federal regulations apply.
+Before manufacturing any type of edible or ingestible product, be sure you know what local, state, and federal regulations apply.

 Summary